ydrea/ydrea/README.md

 - 👀 I’m interested in geoinformatics
 - <3 I'm currently in a relationship with TypeScript
 - >:) (I will admit cheating with Python on occasion...)
-- 🌱 I’m currently teaching Tauri to PostGIS ;)
+- 🌱 I’m currently teaching spatial data to Turso ;)
 - 💞️ I’m looking for collaborators on my public projects.
 - 📫 ...reach me at ydrea.wrld@gmail.com, or check out my works:
 - > https://suhozid.hr